daltonclaybrook/gb-playground/notes/pokemon-maps.md

 ## Procedure for loading a Map

-Still a bit fuzzy on how the data finally ends up in VRAM, but it seems like it goes:

 ### Map metadata is loaded into RAM

 * `[wCurMap]` is added to `MapHeaderPointers` to get location to correct map header